Robert Beltran - The galactic Gentleman with Heart & Attitude

 Early years & education

-Robert grew up in a large family with nine siblings—an environment that was loud, chaotic, and warm.
-This experience shaped him: he learned early on to stand up for himself and be considerate at the same time.
+Robert grew up in a large family with nine siblings - an environment that was loud, chaotic, and warm.
+This experience shaped him.
+He learned early on to stand up for himself and be considerate at the same time.
 His parents, Mexican immigrants, instilled in him pride in his heritage and a strong work ethic.

 After high school, he went to California State University in Fresno, where he devoted himself to studying theater arts.
 The stage quickly became his second home.
-His classical training included Shakespeare and Greek tragedies, but also modern drama, a foundation on which he continues to build today.
+His classical training included Shakespeare and Greek tragedies, but also modern drama, A foundation on which he continues to build today.

 The breakthrough: from cannibals to cult figures

-His film career got off to an unusual but memorable start: in Eating Raoul (1982), a bitter comedy about murder and cannibalism in the Californian yuppie scene, he played the title role - an attractive but somewhat naive thief who becomes entangled in a murderous plot.
+His film career got off to an unusual but memorable start: in Eating Raoul (1982), a bitter comedy about murder and cannibalism in the Californian yuppie scene, He played the title role - an attractive but somewhat naive thief who becomes entangled in a murderous plot.
 The film became an underground hit and showed Hollywood that this man had charisma and a flair for black comedy.

 This was followed by roles in productions such as Lone Wolf McQuade (1983) with Chuck Norris, the sci-fi cult film Night of the Comet (1984)